wubuku/infinite-sea/README_CN.md

 #### Configuring off-chain service

-Open the `application-test.yml` file located in the directory `sui-java-service/suiinfinitesea-service-rest/src/main/resources` and set the published transaction digest.
+Open the `application-test.yml` file located in the directory `sui-java-service/suiinfinitesea-service-rest/src/main/resources` and set the publishing transaction digests.

 After setting, it should look like this: